TobyBladen/square/README.md

 it's possible you are doing something wrong anyway.
 If I were working in computer graphics then the hardware can certainly be crucial.
-But for just building normal websites, mediocre hardware ought to be fine.
+But for just building normal websites, average hardware ought to be fine.

 On the other hand, needing to install a new software tool is something that happens to me all the time.
 Even something as simple as having the right IDE / Code Editor can make an enormous difference to developer productivity.
-Getting blocked by overzealous company firewalls, and so on, can be a real drag on development.
+Being blocked from using the right tools can be a real drag on development time.
 Sometimes it can be a necessary evil in some security contexts.
 But I would not choose to have **unnecessary** restrictions on software if it could reasonably be avoided.